 Fun fact: In addition to being the birthplace of the women's suffrage movement, Seneca Falls is widely believed to be the the inspiration for the fictional Bedford Falls, the setting of Frank Capra's Christmas classic, It's A Wonderful Life.
 Today the town is home to this quaint museum packed with film artifacts and ephemera (some of it donated by the cast and crew), as well as information about the movie and its stars.
 There's no better time than the holiday season to visit.

 18. Ski (and more) at Holiday Valley Mountain Resort

 New York is packed with ski areas—we have more than any other state!—and Holiday Valley Resort is one of the most popular, with 58 slopes spread across four faces, a 750-foot vertical drop and 13 lifts to keep things moving.
 But even non-skiers will have a blast.
 The resort also offers snowshoeing, tubing, and mountain coaster rides, among other outdoor activities.
 And there are several lodges for when it's time to warm up with a cup of hot chocolate.

 19. Try ice wine at Casa Larga

 Ice wine is made from grapes that have frozen while still on the vine, which makes for a deliciously sweet vino.
 Casa Larga in the Finger Lakes has ice wine on offer all year, but they devote a whole festival to the stuff on February 24, complete with carriage rides, a wine-infused menu, and a chance to meet the hearty souls who harvest the frozen grapes.

 20. Stay at a cozy cabin in the Catskills

 Whether you're looking for a base for exploring New York's gorgeous Catskills in the winter, or you just want to curl up and hide out for the weekend, a cozy cabin is a perfect way to experience the region.
-Bring a book, and be prepared for maximum relaxation.
+Bring a book (or three), and be prepared for maximum relaxation.